mjclemente/docker-lex-install/README.md

   If you didn't want to depend on downloading and installing the package from [ForgeBox.io](https://www.forgebox.io/), you could load the folder into your container and replace `0.0.1` with the path to it.

 2. __Extensions need to be in `/config/extensions`__
-  The module runs `onServerStart()` and looks for `.lex` files in: `/config/extensions`.
-Consequently, you'll need to load the extensions that you want to use into that folder:
+  The module runs `onServerStart()` and looks for `.lex` files the container's `/config/extensions`.
+Consequently, that's where you'll need to load the extensions that you want to use:
     ```
-    config
+    └── config
-    |--extensions
+        └── extensions
-    |  |--extension-memcached-3.0.2.29.lex
+            ├── extension-loganalyzer-2.3.1.16.lex
-    |  |--extension-loganalyzer-2.3.1.16.lex
+            └── extension-memcached-3.0.2.29.lex
     ```
   Given this folder structure, your Dockerfile might include something along these lines:
     ```